microsoft/dotnet/Documentation/compatibility/a-concurrentdictionary-serialized-in-_net-4_5-with-netdatacontractserializer-cannot-be-deserialized-by-_net-4_5_1-or-4_5_2.md

-## A ConcurrentDictionary serialized in .NET 4.5 with NetDataContractSerializer cannot be deserialized by .NET 4.5.1 or 4.5.2
+## A ConcurrentDictionary serialized in .NET Framework 4.5 with NetDataContractSerializer cannot be deserialized by .NET Framework 4.5.1 or 4.5.2

 ### Scope
 Minor